 If the phone still has no signal bars or shows a "no service" error after you've worked through these troubleshooting steps, contact us from a device that does have service, or visit a T-Mobile retail store.

-- No service where you've had it previously: Restart your device.
+Restart your device.
 If that doesn't help, follow the troubleshooting steps above to take care of any other potential problems.
 If you're still experiencing issues, contact us from a device that has service if you have one, or visit a T-Mobile retail store to report the problem.